rdoddicei/skills-introduction-to-github/rakeshdoddi.md

 ### Hello Everyone I am Rakesh Doddi you can call me Rakesh

 I am a Sr Developer at CEI also a GitHub and GitHub copilot trainer.
-I enjoy teach other and shraring knowledgs with other.
+I enjoy teaching others and sharing knowledge with others.
 I am exited to share my knowledge with you all Today :-)

 new line